 Some breeds are known for particularly high disease resistance, which has a positive effect on their laying lifespan.
 Please note that there are variations in egg production among breeds in this category.
 Read up on average egg production for any breed that interests you so that you are not mistakenly disappointed by a low yield.

 Put a lot of work into planning for your flock.
 If possible, buy chickens from different breeds and both categories to ensure that you have a steady supply of eggs as soon as possible and for as long as possible.
-Mix Black Star, for example, with Rhode Island Reds and Australorps so that you are not stuck waiting for a new shipment of chicks to mature and start laying.
+Mix Black Star, for example, with Rhode Island Reds and Australorps so that you are not stuck waiting for a new shipment of chicks to mature and start laying eggs.

 Provide a Comfortable Coop

-A good coop is necessary for chicken safety; after all, if a predator grabs one, it will not be laying for you.
+A good chicken coop is necessary for chicken safety; after all, if a predator grabs one, it will not be laying for you.
 The predators also stress chickens, causing them to lay less.

 This coop also makes gathering eggs much easier and is considered necessary for flightier breeds, such as Fayoumi, that would otherwise leave eggs in random spots in your yard for an unpleasant surprise later.
 There are many ways to build coops, but there are foundational features that you need to include for a productive flock: